slowernews/wisdom-tldr/README.md

 > *'The highest form of the art of power is the ability to distinguish the wolves from the lambs, the foxes from hares, the hawks from vultures.'*

-> *'In the course of your life you will be continually encountering fools.
-There are simply too many to avoid.'*

-> *'Two things are infinite: the universe and human stupidity; and I'm not sure about the the universe.' -- Albert Einstein*

 > *'To find deep truths intuition is better than statistics.'*

 ===
 ###On malice

 > *'Don't attribute to malice what you can attribute to incompetence or busyness.'*

 ===
 ###On decision making